jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-09-real-time-streaming-with-kafka-and-flink-3/index.md

 ## Summary

-In this lab, we created a Kafka producer application using AWS Lambda, which sends fake taxi ride data into a Kafka topic on Amazon MSK.
-It was developed so that a configurable number of the producer Lambda function can be invoked by an Amazon EventBridge schedule rule.
-In this way, we are able to generate test data concurrently based on the desired volume of messages.
+In this lab, we created a Pyflink application that reads records from S3 and sends them into a Kafka topic.
+A custom pipeline Jar file is created as the Kafka cluster is authenticated by IAM, and it is demonstrated how to execute the app in a Flink cluster deployed on Docker and locally as a typical Python app.